rfhb/emamds/en/documents/product-information/aybintio-epar-product-information_en.md

 ## Metastatic breast cancer (mBC)

-Two large phase III trials were designed to investigate the treatment effect of bevacizumab in combination with two individual chemotherapy agents, as measured by the primary endpoint of PFS.
+Two large Phase III trials were designed to investigate the treatment effect of bevacizumab in combination with two individual chemotherapy agents, as measured by the primary endpoint of PFS.
 A clinically meaningful and statistically significant improvement in PFS was observed in both trials.

 Summarised below are PFS results for the individual chemotherapy agents included in the indication: